 Have you ever been in a relationship in which you had one foot in and one foot out, never completely committing and never actually leaving?
-Or maybe you’re trying to leave but somehow you don’t quite get there?
+Or maybe you’re trying to leave but somehow you don’t quite get there.
+What it means when you keep breaking up and getting back together?

 This was an issue a woman named Helena brought to my attention, saying, “I’ve been in an on-and-off relationship for six years.
 We have been breaking up, ghosting, and then reconnecting on and off for the last two years since he moved out.
 I keep trying to end it in a powerful way, but then we end up reconnecting again.
 What does a situation like this indicate, and how would you resolve this continuing dance?”